microsoft/fast/specs/data-grid/data-grid.spec.md

 - The initial version of the component will not support virtualization or pagination to display large data sets but should be architected to support both in the future.

 ### Features
-- Generate a data grid layout based on provided data.
+- Generates a data grid layout based on provided data.
 - Authors can take advantage of multiple customization points to control the grid display.
-- Manage keyboard navigation across the grid.
+- Manages keyboard navigation across the grid.

 ### Risks and Challenges
 - It is not yet clear how cells with focusable children work.